adaptyteam/adapty-docs/versioned_docs/version-3.0/get-legacy-pb-paywalls.md

 In Flutter SDK, you can directly call the `createPaywallView` method without manually fetching the view configuration first.

 :::warning
 The result of the `createPaywallView` method can only be used once.
 If you need to use it again, call the `createPaywallView` method anew.
-Calling it twice without recreating may result in the `"AdaptyUIError.viewAlreadyPresented"` error.
+Calling it twice without recreating may result in the `AdaptyUIError.viewAlreadyPresented` error.
 :::

 ```javascript